SoraNav: Adaptive UAV Task-Centric Navigation via Zeroshot VLM Reasoning: Related Works

-Most existing VLN studies target ground navigation and lack applicability to UAVs or real-world deployment.
-Works such as \cite{ramrakhya2022habitat,maksymets2021thda,yokoyama2023vlfmvisionlanguagefrontiermaps} are built in ground-robot simulators like Habitat, which assume 2.5D motion and ground-centric perception.
-These methods are difficult to transfer to aerial platforms due to differences in dynamics, field-of-view constraints, and altitude control.
-Recent UAV-VLN efforts \cite{wang2024realisticuavvisionlanguagenavigation,gao2025openflycomprehensiveplatformaerial} explore large-scale urban scenes using high-fidelity simulators, but adopt loose success thresholds (e.g., 20 meters).
-Such settings are unsuitable for small-scale, cluttered environments e.g., industrial inspection or indoor search, where precise semantic understanding and short-horizon reasoning are critical.
-This gap motivates the need for a UAV-VLN framework tailored to compact 3D spaces with real-time, instruction-driven navigation.
+Most VLN studies \cite{maksymets2021thda,ramrakhya2022habitat,yokoyama2023vlfmvisionlanguagefrontiermaps} assume ground-robot simulators (e.g., Habitat) with 2.5D motion and are difficult to transfer to aerial platforms due to differences in dynamics and perception.
+Recent UAV-VLN efforts \cite{wang2024realisticuavvisionlanguagenavigation,gao2025openflycomprehensiveplatformaerial} target large-scale urban scenes with loose success thresholds (e.g., 20\,m), unsuitable for small-scale cluttered environments requiring precise short-horizon reasoning.
+This gap motivates a UAV-VLN framework tailored to compact 3D spaces with instruction-driven navigation.

 Large VLMs possess rich common sense knowledge, enabling them to perform scene understanding, object recognition, and even reasoning over navigation tasks, which makes ZSVTN feasible.
-In 2D navigation, \cite{pivot} \cite{navvlm} propose to annotate images with candidate targets and let the VLM select the most relevant one; experiments show that their annotated representations guide decision-making more effectively than raw images.
-In 3D navigation, \cite{wang2024realisticuavvisionlanguagenavigation} \cite{gao2025openflycomprehensiveplatformaerial} utilize VLMs to infer spatial waypoints as navigation targets in real-world UAV scenarios.
-However, due to hallucinations \cite{kalai2025languagemodelshallucinate} and a lack of explicit spatial scale awareness, VLMs can generate unsafe or unreasonable commands when reasoning from visual inputs alone.
-This highlights the need for proper instruction grounding and adaptive decision mechanisms that can provide fallback plans during navigation.
+In 2D navigation, \cite{pivot,navvlm} propose to annotate images with candidate targets and let the VLM select the most relevant one; experiments show that their annotated representations guide decision-making more effectively than raw images.
+However, these methods sample waypoints uniformly without geometric priors, lack validation of VLM decisions, and are restricted to 2D settings.
+In 3D navigation, \cite{wang2024realisticuavvisionlanguagenavigation,gao2025openflycomprehensiveplatformaerial} utilize VLMs to infer spatial waypoints as navigation targets in real-world UAV scenarios, but due to hallucinations \cite{kalai2025languagemodelshallucinate} and a lack of explicit spatial scale awareness, VLMs can generate unsafe or unreasonable commands when reasoning from visual inputs alone.
+To address these gaps, SoraNav derives anchors from occupancy-based geometry with traversability guarantees instead of uniform sampling, assigns action semantics (approach, explore, switch layer) to each anchor, and validates VLM choices against exploration history via ADM.